 Sometimes, under the terms of a BRA, a buyer must pay a commission to their agent.
 In the vast majority of cases, however, the seller pays the buyer's agent, referred to as the cooperating brokerage (CB) in the agreement, through the listing brokerage.
 If the BRA states that their agent is to receive a certain commission as stated on the listing and during negotiations, the CB commission is reduced, the buyer could be held responsible to pay any difference between what was contractually promised in the BRA and what is to be paid by the seller.
 This reduction must be indicated on the Confirmation of Cooperation and Representation and agreed by all parties, including the buyer.

 Once the negotiations of an APS are complete, the last party to affix their initials to the document must also add their signature, date and time on the appropriate line on the signature page.
 This confirms the final acceptance date and time from which the clock begins to tick for any time-related conditions that may be contained in the agreement.

 For example, unless stated otherwise in the agreement, the deposit must typically be delivered to the listing brokerage within 24 hours from this date and time.

 This standard form, executed by all parties to an APS, including the two agents on behalf of their respective brokerages, must form part of every real estate transaction when a brokerage is involved.
 It sets out the relationships between the buyer(s), seller(s) and brokerages, that is to say, who is working for whom.

 It also states what commission will be paid to the cooperating brokerage representing the buyer.
-If there's no cooperating brokerage, it's called multiple representation.
+If there's no cooperating brokerage, then the appropriate real estate terminology is multiple representation, also known as dual agency.
 This is also stated on this form, wherein all parties provide their consent and acknowledgment to the dual agency relationship.